 The MCERT program leads to Maryland teacher certification in Elementary Education (1-6); Art (PK-12); Physical Education (PK-12); TESOL (PK-12); World Languages including Spanish, Chines, French, Italian, and German (PK-12); Middle School Math and Science (4-9); Secondary Mathematics (7-12); Secondary Science including Biology, Chemistry, and Physics (7-12); Secondary English (7-12); and Secondary Social Studies (7-12).

 The program begins in early June and concludes at the end of the following June.
 Students complete graduate coursework, which includes content-pedagogy classes, diversity and reading courses, a year-long action research seminar, and a final capstone course.
-Courses during the summer are scheduled Monday through Friday during the day.
+Courses during the summer are scheduled Monday through Thursday during the day.
 MCERT coursework during the school year is scheduled in the evening and on 6-7 Saturdays in the fall and spring (Secondary only) to align with the internship.
-As an outreach program, classes are scheduled off-campus at such locations as: the Universities at Shady Grove, Laurel College Center, the Hoyer Center, or our partner school sites.
+As an outreach program, classes are scheduled off-campus at such locations as: the Universities at Shady Grove, Laurel College Center, or our partner school sites.

 All MCERT students participate in a full-time, year-long teaching internship and are placed in schools across our four partner districts, which include: Anne Arundel, Howard, Montgomery, and Prince George's counties.
 All MCERT interns are supported by a school-site mentor as well a university supervisor.
 Interns meet on a bi-weekly basis in their content-cohort groups led by their PDS coordinator in order to examine the challenges they face in their classrooms.

 - Transcripts of a bachelor's degree with a minimum 3.0 GPA from an accredited institution

 - Passing scores of Praxis I and Praxis II content tests